rayer456/electrobot/README.md

 # Installation

-1. Download the ZIP file and extract.
+1. Download **electrobot.zip** from the [latest release](https://github.com/electrorayer/electrobot/releases) and extract.
-2. Run the following command:
+2. Run the following cmd command in the extracted folder:

     ```
     pip install -r requirements.txt